 Piercing Aftercare: How to Take Care of a Piercing

 Taking care of a piercing is a delicate matter.
-Avoiding infection is crucial, and it’s of the utmost importance to keep the piercing clean.
-There are plenty of misconceptions about proper piercing aftercare, but there are many agreed-upon practices to promote healing.
+Avoiding infection is crucial and it’s of the utmost importance to keep the piercing clean.
+There are plenty of misconceptions about proper piercing aftercare, still, there are many agreed-upon practices to promote healing.
 Here, we clear up these misconceptions and answer questions about how to take care of a piercing.

 Caring for a Piercing

 Caring for a piercing is all about keeping the piercing clean and avoiding infection.
 There are many ways to care for a new piercing.

 There are those who recommend things like rubbing alcohol or branded ear care solutions, while others may suggest slathering on the ointment.
 Many disagree on what is best, though it is generally agreed that some of these suggestions can make healing worse.

 There are, however, approved ways to take care of a piercing.
 Some necessary steps to keep in mind when it comes to piercing aftercare and steps to avoid are universal.